Please note this website will be unavailable due to essential maintenance taking place on 2–3 March. We are sorry for any inconvenience this causes.

 Click the button below to check your eligibility to study with the OU – 100% course fees funded by Uber.

-Please don’t register on the OU or FutureLearn website.
+Please don’t register on the OU website.

 Are you eligible?